Explore the Digital Film Production and Theory degree program

 Associate Professor

-Dr. Sean Ahern is a communication arts professor at Wayne State College.
-Ahern teaches Sports Writing, Radio Production, and Radio Workshop.
-He is also the advisor for the on-campus radio station KWSC-FM 91.9 The Cat.
+Dr. Sean Ahern is a communication arts professor at Wayne State College and is the advisor for the on-campus radio station KWSC-FM 91.9 The Cat.

 Brian Begley, MFA